rveciana/rveciana.github.io/_posts/other/2015-12-22-npm_packages.md

 * gulp.src sets the source files.
 In our case, all the files under the *src* folder
 * gulp_newer adds a condition: Only act if the source is newer than the *composite-projections.js* file
-* gulp_strip removes the comments so the ouput file is smaller
+* gulp_strip removes the comments so the output file is smaller
 * gulp_concat merges all the files in one, named *composite-projections.js*.
 This will be the main file in our project
 * gulp.dest sets the output folder to this stream.
 Now, the file is saved, but the stream is still open to do the following steps
 * gulp_rename changes the name of the output